tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 console.log(mainCannotReach); // Uncaught ReferenceError: mainCannotReach is not defined
 ```

-As you can see, both functions are able to print the correct values through `console.log()` whether
+As can be seen, both functions are able to print the correct values through `console.log()` whether
 there was a parameter passed or not.
 At the end we also see that the main body of the program
 cannot access variables within functions that it contains.
 Javascript is actually a bit different
 from many other languages with regards to being able to define a variable's scope type along with